Designer produces periodic table of Grand Tours

 So he redrew the grid, added the winners' initials and coloured it using shades from a 1925 poster of a French bicycle manufacturer.
 Now he sells limited-edition prints of all the cycling Grand Tours.

-"I actually have tables of the Giro (opens in new tab), the Vuelta (opens in new tab) and 31 other sports events and subjects, but the Tour de France design is by far my best seller, with orders from around the world," says Johnny.
+"I actually have tables of the Giro, the Vuelta and 31 other sports events and subjects, but the Tour de France design is by far my best seller, with orders from around the world," says Johnny.

 It seems that some people just can't get enough of the Grand Tours.
 "It's odd but customers who order the Giro design often buy the Vuelta and Tour prints as well," says Jonny.
 "I don't know why but clearly the Giro fans are passionate."